dodona-edu/dodona-edu.github.io/references/exercise-description.md

 Dodona supports a LaTeX-style syntax to render mathematical formulas using the [MathJax project](https://www.mathjax.org).

 ### Inline formulas
-To display mathematical symbols and formulas inline, simply wrap them with a double dollar symbol.
+To display mathematical symbols and formulas inline, wrap them with a double dollar symbol.
 This syntax is the same for both markdown and HTML.

 ```markdown
 Some text with symbol $$a$$ and a formula $$x^2$$.
 ```

-### Block formulas
+### Block
-To display formulas on their own line, markdown and html use a different syntax.
+Markdown and HTML use a different syntax to display formulas on their own line.

 <div class="code-example" markdown="1">
 When using HTML, wrap the formula with `\[` and `\]`.